-Attending graduate school entails a considerable commitment of time, money, and hard-work.
-It is important that you weigh the decision carefully and clarify your professional goals, the benefits of obtaining an advanced degree, and your preparation level.
-If you are interested in pursuing an advanced degree, speaking with a career advisor, faculty, pre-professional program special advisors, and graduate program alumni can help with your decision.
+Because graduate school entails a commitment of time, money, and effort, it is important that you weigh the decision carefully and clarify your professional goals and your preparation level.
+If you are interested in pursuing an advanced degree, speaking with a career advisor, faculty members, pre-professional program advisors, and graduate program alumni can help with your decision.

 You have the option of attending graduate school directly after graduation or after taking time off to achieve other goals.
 Many programs offer full-time, part-time, or distance options as well as financial assistance including fellowships, assistantships, and tuition waivers.
 It is important to research schools, programs, and financial aid opportunities.

-As you consider graduate school, ask yourself the following questions to gain clarity about whether an advanced degree is the right choice for you.
+As you consider graduate school, ask yourself the following questions to ensure you have thought through your post-graduation plans:

 - What are my short-term and long-term goals?
 Where does graduate study fit into these goals?